cdpadilla42/chrisdpadilla.com/_posts/esmmigration.md

 With Jest, I had my work [confirmed](https://gist.github.com/sindresorhus/a39789f98801d908bbc7ff3ecc99d99c#im-having-problems-with-esm-and-jest) in another way — handling this is largely a config issue.

+Take aways?
+Why am I writing about this?
+Partly to document my learning, and also to share that if anyone else is trying to get up to speed in the current testing tooling, mind the gap of getting the tooling to play nice!

 All said, I feel a lot _less_ crazy knowing that it's because of a broad, industry wide gradual migration. 🙃

-P.S.: I understand that mocking is also probably the answer to this issue.
+P.S.: [Mocking](/mockingpackages) is also probably the best answer to this issue.
 It works for [Uncle Dave](https://daverupert.com/2023/01/using-ai-to-appease-jest/).